 If cane toads had a devastating impact on native snakes, as many people think they do, then we would expect to see fewer snakes after toad arrival than before.
 But we don’t.
 Our standard surveys of snake numbers at night over several years before and after toad invasion, along three roads near Fogg Dam, showed no consistent effects of toads on snake abundance.
 Snake numbers decreased along a busy highway, but increased or stayed the same along other smaller roads.
 Highway mortality – through being run over – seems to have been more of a problem for tropical snakes than has the arrival of cane toads.

 Kelehear, C., G. P. Brown, and R. Shine.
 2013.
 Invasive parasites in multiple invasive hosts: the arrival of a new host revives a stalled prior parasite invasion.
 Oikos 122:1317-1324.

 Crystal found a lungworm species in cane toads near Darwin.
 Her analyses showed that this parasite is usually only found in invasive house geckos, not native lizards or frogs – but it can live in cane toads.
 So, the invasion of toads has provided a new host, and will enable this lungworm to spread over a much wider area than is the case at present.

-Shine, R. 2013.
+Shine, R. 2014.
 A review of ecological interactions between native frogs and invasive cane toads in Australia.
-Austral Ecology: in press.
+Austral Ecology 39:1-16.